filiparag/wikiman/README.md

 After installation, enable them by adding them to sources variable in the [configuration file](#configuration).

+#### Compiling a snapshot (database build scripts)

+In [`build/`](https://github.com/filiparag/wikiman/tree/master/build) directory there are scripts for manual snapshot compilation.
+These scripts can have external dependencies and are not recommended to be run by end users, but by Wikiman maintainers.
+Your mileage may vary.

 ## Usage

 Usage: `wikiman [OPTION]...
 [KEYWORD]...`